Table of Contents

 Dimensions

 With a body length of 505mm (19 7/8″), a total length of 1072mm (42 3/16″), and a body width of 412mm (16 1/4″), the FG820-12 offers a comfortable playing experience without compromising on tonal depth and volume.
-Thanks to cutting-edge acoustic analysis technology developed by the Yamaha guitars.
+This is thanks to cutting-edge acoustic analysis technology developed by Yamaha guitars.

 The body’s depth, ranging from 100mm to 118mm (3 15/16″ to 4 5/8″), further adds to the guitar’s ability to deliver a robust acoustic presence.